You can do it

-We began to talk, ask them what they lack in education.
+We began to talk, asking them what they lack in education.
 They said: being treated earnestly.
-Not that someone comes and tell them want they can’t do.
+Not when someone comes and tells them what they can’t do.
 They know that perfectly, what they don’t know is what they actually should do, which way to choose, where to go.

 How is your life outside the Foundation?

 Every day I talk to women, to men, I tell them that they are cool.
 Even yesterday we went with my daughter to the skate park, she took her scooter.
 We saw two girls on roller-skates.
 One of them was relaxed, she was doing whatever she wanted while the other one was shy and sad.
 She thought she couldn't handle it.
 In one moment she turned towards me, and I told her:

 - Do not thank me, just try.
 Did you manage?
 Try again, a bit more.

 I approached her at the end once again to say to not give up.
 If you give up, you won’t see how far you can go.
 Come tomorrow and try again.
 That’s what I do on a daily basis, I talk to people.
 Someone passes me saying to a woman: you are beautiful.
 And I add: tell her that she is smart too.
 Few days ago we were in a pizzeria with my Sister, served by an extremely warm, nice waitress.
 I asked to speak with the manager.
 I told him to appreciate this person because she is extraordinary and although I guess her earnings are inadequate to her engagement, he should at least appreciate her work every day.
 The girl had tears in her eyes.
 These are the things I love to do.

 Probably from my personal experience.
 I always joke that until I get the Alzheimer I will remember my teacher, who told a 15-year-old girl that she shouldn’t try.
 I also like to observe people.
 Some people are said to be shy, but I think that maybe it is not shyness, but the ability to observe the world and choose people who are safe for them to talk to or to stay with.

 Do you always have energy to be with people?